Around 55% of dogs are overweight or obese, and weight gain is only becoming more common for our furry friends.

 Dog treats won’t make your pet fat or keep them overweight.
 For a dog to lose weight, they need to eat in a calorie deficit.
 So their best bet is to eat less or eat lower-calorie dog food.

-Many treats are less than 10 calories apiece, so a few treats a day can fit into your dog’s diet.
+Many treats are less than 10 calories a piece, so a few treats a day can fit into your dog’s diet.
 However, you may want to choose lower-calorie and fat treats in order to make sure your dog stays on track.
-All of the dogs treats on this list are great options.
+All of the dog treats on this list are great options.

 How many treats can overweight dogs have?